County Palatine of Durham: Establishment and consolidation

-Following the Norman invasion, the shire system was extended north of the Tees and the county of Northumberland was formed, encompassing the lands of the Earldom of Bamburgh, the Liberty of Durham and Wapentake of Sadberge.
-Northumberland's first recorded Sheriff was Gilebert from 1076 until 1080 and a 12th-century record records Durham regarded as within the shire.
-However the bishops disputed the authority of the sheriff of Northumberland and his officials, despite the second sheriff for example being the reputed slayer of Malcolm Canmore, King of Scots.
-The crown regarded Durham as falling within Northumberland until the late thirteenth century.
+The machinery of government itself was slow to extend itself to Northern England, and these lands were under constant threat of rebellion from displaced English thanes or of invasion from Scotland.
+In the twelfth century, the shire system was extended north of the Tees and the county of Northumberland was formed, but the authority of the sheriff of Northumberland and his officials over the Liberty was disputed by the Bishops.
+The crown still regarded Durham as falling within Northumberland until the late thirteenth century.

 Disputes with the officials of Northumberland were not resolved until 1293, when Bishop Antony Bek and his steward failed to attend a summons by the justices of Northumberland, and the case eventually reached Parliament.
 There, Bek argued that "from time immemorial it had been widely known that the sheriff of Northumberland was not sheriff of Durham nor entered within that liberty as sheriff", and that Durham was independent of any other county.
 These arguments appear to have been accepted, as by the 14th century Durham was considered a County Palatine which received royal mandates direct.
 The jurisdiction of the bishops was also expanded during this period when the wapentake of Sadberge was purchased by bishop Hugh de Puiset in 1189.
 It was gradually incorporated into Durham, but retained separate assizes until 1586.